Why Do Classic Cars Need Specialist Insurance?

 Can I add multiple classics to one policy?

 Yes—multi-classic policies exist and can simplify administration.
+Our multi-car insurance guide explains how consolidated policies work.

 Classic car insurance is about aligning cover with the way enthusiasts actually use and preserve older vehicles.
 Agreed value safeguards the investment; limited-mileage and storage conditions recognise reality; and laid-up options keep projects protected.